Entanglement and distillation from symmetric positive maps: Preliminaries

 A prominent tool to detect entanglement in a quantum state consists of positive maps $\mathcal{E}$, satisfying $\E(\varrho)\geq 0$ for all states $\varrho\geq 0$ such that bipartite states are detected through $\E_A\ot\id_B(\varrho_{AB})\not\geq 0$.
 It was shown in~\cite{horodecki2001separability} that a bipartite state $\varrho_{AB}$ is entangled if and only if there exists a positive map detecting it.
 Two examples of positive maps that will be used in this work are the transposition $\ket{i}\bra{j}^T=\ket{j}\bra{i}$ acting on one subsystem of a bipartite state $\varrho_{AB}$, known as the {\em partial transpose}~\cite{peres1997quantum}; and the {\em reduction map}~\cite{HoroRedCrit_1999}

 acting on one subsystem of a bipartite state $\varrho_{AB}$, which is weaker than the partial transpose but ensures distillability of the detected states~\cite{HoroRedCrit_1999}.
+We introduce the reduction map because it will be naturally generalized later through the techniques introduced in this manuscript.
 Through the Choi-Jamio{\l}kowski isomorphism~\cite{choi1975completely,jamiolkowski1972linear}, each positive map that is not completely positive provides an entanglement witness $W$~\cite{GeoQuantStates2006} that detects entanglement if it has a negative expectation value, $\tr(W\varrho)<0$.
 We call $W$ as the {\em Jamio{\l}kowsk matrix} of the map it defines~\cite{GeoQuantStates2006}.

 States that cannot be distilled to pure entangled states with local operations and classical communication (LOCC)~\cite{HorodeckiBoundEnt_1998} are known as {\em bound entangled}.
 This is the case of states with a positive partial transposition $T_A$ (PPT), $\varrho^{T_A}\geq 0$.
 PPT states cannot be detected by so-called {\em decomposable} witnesses decomposing as $W = X + Y^{T_A}$ with $X,Y\geq 0$ positive semidefinite~\cite{OptEW_Lewenstein2000}.
 Within the various ways these notions can be extended to the multipartite case~\cite{4partUnlockBound_Smolin2001,SepDistMultiPartBoundUnlock_Dur1999}, we consider the case of spatially separated local parties: we say that a $k$-partite state $\varrho$ is {\em locally bound entangled} if pure multipartite entanglement cannot be distilled when the local parties are restricted to LOCC, but joint operations are required~\cite{ 4partUnlockBound_Smolin2001, QSSMultiBoundEnt_Zhou2018, SepDistMultiPartBoundUnlock_Dur1999, BoundMaxViolBellUnlockApplic_Augusiak2006, BellCorActBoundEnt_Bandy2005, RemoteInfoConcUnlockBoundApplic_Murao2001, QComComplexBoundUnlockApplic_Bruckner2002}.
 This occurs if all local partial transpositions are positive semidefinite.